flowistry_pdg::rustc::mir

 Like function calls, the exact semantics of returns in Rust are unclear.
 Returning very likely at least assigns the value currently in the return place (_0) to the place specified in the associated Call terminator in the calling function, as if assigned via dest = move _0.
 It might additionally do other things, like have side-effects in the aliasing model.

-If the body is a generator body, this has slightly different semantics; it instead causes a GeneratorState::Returned(_0) to be created (as if by an Aggregate rvalue) and assigned to the return place.
+If the body is a coroutine body, this has slightly different semantics; it instead causes a CoroutineState::Returned(_0) to be created (as if by an Aggregate rvalue) and assigned to the return place.

 §